mmnowak/tarot-quiz/README.md

 #### Index Text

-* Contains a heading level 1 to make it more accesible to screen readers;
+* Contains a heading level 1 to make it more accessible to screen readers;
 * Brief paragraph introducing the tarot and the major arcana;
 * Fully responsive;
 * User stories covered: 1.